chichun2002/asiga-fullstack-assessment/README.md

 ## Development Decisions/Assumptions

-- Backend, frontend, and database are all containerized in docker to allow for single line build and deployment
+- Backend, frontend, and database are all containerised in docker to allow for single line build and deployment
 - Go Backend uses GROM library, a ORM library for communicating with the postgresql database.
 - Frontend uses Axios to make API calls